bmcgauley/AI_PROJECT_MANAGEMENT/README.md

 # AI Project Management System

 A comprehensive AI Project Management System using the Agent Protocol framework with multiple specialized agents working together to manage projects.
-The system utilizes Ollama with the Mistral model as the local LLM for all agent operations.
+The system utilizes Ollama with the tinyllama model as the local LLM for all agent operations.

 ## Architecture Overview